hashim-albattah/Tech-Assessment/README.md

 As I creating them, I learned that you can use BigQuery's BI Engine platform to accelerate your dashboard.
 So with my free $300 credit, I reserved an engine for a month at only $30.
 Once I was completed, this integration with my visuals, I worked on cleaning up my queries and dashboards.
 ## Dashboard Snapshot
 ![Dashboard](/Images/dashboard.PNG)
+* The graph on the top right and table on the bottom left have "Drill Down" enabled, so you can change data from monthly to quarterly to yearly.
+The "Product" drop-down helps filter for specific product on the top right graph
 ## The Business Analysis QA & Visuals
 ##### Visualization showing Order Volume over Time by Month
 ![Order Volume](/Images/order_vol.PNG)